bondy-io/bondy_docs/docs/concepts/why_bondy.md

 draft: true
 ---
 # Why Bondy
-Learn why we created Bondy to reduce accidental complexity and bring back the joy to distributed systems programming.
+Learn why we created Bondy to reduce accidental complexity and bring back the joy to distributed applications programming.

 ## TL;DR